joshluisaac/rubicon-farm-water-delivery/Readme.md

 ## Prerequisites

-- JDK 11+ or higher
+- Adopt/Open/Oracle JDK 11+ or higher (One of Adopt, Open or Oracle JDK)
-- Maven
+- Apache Maven v3.6.1 or Gradle v6.0.1 (SDKMAN makes it very easy to set up these build tools).
+You can follow the steps here on how to setup [SDKMAN](https://sdkman.io/install) and to install gradle using SDKMAN refer to this [link](https://gradle.org/install/)

-## Running the test suite
+## Maven/Gradle - Running the test suite

 Running this command will compile as well as run all tests